Kolyasisan/kolyscon_IIDX/README.md

 * Not exactly accurate to AC specs!!
 1P and 2P buttons are not as long as on AC, I shrunk them down because it wouldn't fit on my desk otherwise.
 AC accurate distances can be restored though.
 P.S., beware of printing tolerances as well.
 * This con was designed with my own needs in mind.
 For example, it features translucent lightmeshes for lighting strips, which you may not need.
 * If you ever decide to print it, with or without modifications, please assemble your exported models first to verify correctness of all parts.
+* This project initially became as a personal attempt of fixing some of the parts on my Phoenixwan controller.
+A couple of parts are replicas of PW's design.
 * Because of all of this, for all intents and purposes, consider this as a reference project.
 This is NOT production ready, you won't be able to print it out of the box directly!!
-At least for now
+At least for now.

 # Attribution
 This project was built from ground up with the help of some references from the excellent GJ-Tho-Modular-V2 project (https://github.com/thomasstar/GJ-Tho-Modular-V2) and some help from the Cons&Stuff community.
 Y'all PGREAT!!